apache/linkis-website/blog/2023-08-03-cdh-linkis-dss.md

 ---
-title: [Practical Experience] Deploying Linkis1.1.1 and DSS1.1.0 based on CDH6.3.2
+title: Practical Experience-Deploying Linkis1.1.1 and DSS1.1.0 based on CDH6.3.2
-authors: [Casion]
-tags: [blog,linkis1.1.1,cdh]
 ---
 ### Preface